 We take conscious measures to minimize any adverse effects on the environment.
 All products used in the plantation are certified and recommended as safe by both the government and international agencies.
 We conduct annual self-environmental audits to ensure that our operations meet the national standards.
-We are also certified by UTZ, an international accreditation agency on sustainable farming practices.
+We are also certified by UTZ, an international accreditation agency.